 “And I think, essentially, all good friendships are about confession of one sort or another.
 They are confession of things that the rest of the world thinks as unacceptable, but are in fact part of human life.”

-His article, Why You Will Marry the Wrong Person, was New York Time’s most-read article of 2016.
+In fact, Botton’s article, Why You Will Marry the Wrong Person, was the most popular article in the New York Times for all of 2016.

 “We need to swap the Romantic view for a tragic (and at points comedic) awareness that every human will frustrate, anger, annoy, madden and disappoint us — and we will (without any malice) do the same to them.
 There can be no end to our sense of emptiness and incompleteness.
 But none of this is unusual or grounds for divorce.